chrislewis/highchair/notes/about.markdown

-[highchair][hc] is a set of modules easing development with Google App Engine services and applications.
+[highchair][hc] is a set of modules for developing Google App Engine services and applications in scala.

-* [highchair-datastore][hcd] provides a simple mapper and type-safe query DSL for working with the datastore
+* [highchair-datastore][hcd] provides a simple mapper and type-safe query DSL for working with the google datastore
 * [highchair-remote][hcr] provides a remote construct for interacting GAE applications

 [hc]:  https://github.com/chrislewis/highchair